OSGeo/OSGeoLive-doc/en/quickstart/52nWSS_quickstart.rst

 #.
 Save the changes and exit medit

 .. note::
   The users.xml file is only available to users with access to root privileges, which is achieved when using the "sudo" command.
-You will need to use the password "user" when prompted.
+You will need to use the password "user" if prompted.

 Adjust new user policies
 --------------------------------------------------------------------------------

-We're going to set up the next policies to the new protected WMS:
+Now we will set up the following access policies for the newly protected WMS:

 * User `livedvd` -> Full access to all the layers from the WMS
 * Users `bob` and `guest` -> Access only to the layer `tasmania`
 * Other users -> Access not authorized to the WMS

 #.
 Return to the terminal emulator window.